apache/trafficcontrol/grove/plugin/README_range_req_handler.md

 ```

 `slice-size` is the sice of the slices being used in bytes, and `wg-size` is the number of concurrent requests the plugin will do to the origin.

+This mode only supports single ranges, multipart is not supported.

 Note that in the current implementation, the slice requests are being requested "through" the grove cache, meaning they will show up in the grove access logs as client requests from localhost.